lofhm/DH-Job-Archive/_posts/2012-11-07-Folger-Shakespeare-Library-Director-Digital-Access.markdown

 Competitive salary and generous benefits.
 The position is available on January 1, 2013.

-Please send cover letter and c.v. to Folger Shakespeare Library, Attn: Karen Lyon., 201 E. Capitol Street SE, Washington, DC 20003-1004 or e-mail to <klyon@folger.edu>.
-Please visit our website at <www.folger.edu.
+Please send cover letter and c.v. to Folger Shakespeare Library, Attn: Karen Lyon., 201 E. Capitol Street SE, Washington, DC 20003-1004 or e-mail to klyon@folger.edu.
+Please visit our website at <http://www.folger.edu>.
 No phone calls please.
 EOE.